Special to the Star

 “To me, that was a huge shock – finding out that my song was going crazy around the world and finding out there were charts in every country.”

-And how did Watson write “Dance Monkey,” Australia’s biggest breakout hit since Gotye’s 2011 smash “Somebody That I Used To Know” and one that has sold 560,000 copies here in Canada?
+How did Watson write “Dance Monkey,” Australia’s biggest breakout hit since Gotye’s 2011 smash “Somebody That I Used To Know” and one that has sold 560,000 copies in Canada?

 “I wrote that song for my friends, for the hostel.
 I wanted to write a song with a bass drop chorus that everyone could just dance to.

-“Every Tuesday night at the hostel we had a talent show and everyone would get up and play a few songs.
-I used to write a new song every week and I’d practice every week with all my friends there, and then I’d play it on the street and get it perfect.
+“Every Tuesday night at the hostel we had a talent show and everyone would play a few songs.
+I’d write a new song every week and practice with all my friends there.
+Then I’d play it on the street and get it perfect.

 “For this one, as soon as I started singing the chorus, everyone just got up and started dancing.
 It was the craziest thing.
 And then it became that song for our summer for us.